conala-corpus/conala-baseline/README.md

 The baseline makes a system to generate Python from English commands by training a standard neural machine translation model.

-It requires a GPU machine, and uses the neural machine translation system [xnmt](https://github.com/neulab/xnmt/), so first install this.
+It requires a GPU machine, and uses the neural machine translation system [xnmt](https://github.com/neulab/xnmt/) (specifically, commit `d9e227b`), so first install this.
 Make sure you also install all the packages in the requirements-extra.txt file by running `pip install -r /path/to/xnmt/requirements-extra.txt`.

 Also, install the requirements for this package itself by running `pip install -r requirements.txt`.